Updated September 2020

-Spring is right around the corner and the need for fresh-aired exploration can be too great to ignore.
+Even as Summer comes to an end, the need for fresh-aired exploration is too great to ignore.
 Fortunately, there is the perfect solution right here on Oregon’s South Coast.
 Pack your bag, grab a camera, get your hiking boots on, and take a day trip Golden and Silver Falls State Natural Area, “a hidden gem in the dense coastal forests” in our region.

 Yes hikers, trekkers, and all-around nature lovers, Golden and Silver Falls is a Coos County State Natural Area and the ideal place to unwind and reconnect with nature for a day.
 It’s about a 30-minute ride from Coos Bay and worth the trip.

 Parking and picnic areas await you at the bottom of the hiking trails, and after you get your grub on you can spend the day trekking up Golden and Silver Falls’ scenic routes.
 And for those of you that may need a little extra convincing, did we mention there are waterfalls?!
 That’s right, a relatively short hike leads to breathtaking waterfalls shooting out onto boulders a hundred feet below.
 We could tell you more, but why not show you?